apache/airflow/docs/apache-airflow/executor/kubernetes.rst

 - **Logs**:

+To get task logs out of the workers, you can:

   - You can enable a persistent volume shared between webserver and workers to store task logs.

   - If you don't enable logging persistence, and if you have not enabled remote logging, logs will be lost after the worker pods shut down.